British banker set to enter not guilty plea for Hong Kong double murder

-HONG KONG, May 8 (Reuters) - A British banker accused of murdering two Indonesian women in Hong Kong six months ago appeared before a judge in a pre-trial hearing on Friday and indicated he would enter a plea of not guilty.
+HONG KONG (Reuters) - A British banker accused of murdering two Indonesian women in Hong Kong six months ago appeared before a judge in a pre-trial hearing on Friday and indicated he would enter a plea of not guilty.

 Rurik Jutting, a former Bank of America employee, entered a formal “no plea at this time” but acknowledged to the judge that it could be taken as “not guilty”.